-An Itinerary to Escape the Crowds in Bali
+An Itinerary to Escape the Tourist Crowds in Bali

 Bali has been on the tourist radar for decades.
 The island has it all; stunning scenery, great beaches, and fascinating Hindu culture plus temples.
-This article focuses on the secret, hidden and non touristy places to visit where you can go off the beaten track, get away from tourists and experience the region like a local.
 Everyone can find Kuta and Sanur, however Bali is has much more to offer.

 Get Your Own Transport

 The best things to do in Bali if you want to avoid the crowds is get your own transportation.
 You can hire a car with driver if you like.
 However, it’s easy to drive around yourself.
 Once you are out of the Kuta and Denpasar region the traffic is pretty quiet and it’s perfectly fine to drive around.

 Motorcycles can be hired on every street corner.
 If you prefer a car is a reliable and cheap to rent locally.
 Some companies even bring cars to your hotel and pick it up at another without charging you for it.
 A Suzuki Jimmy will cost you around 10 euro’s per day, including tax and insurance.
 Petrol is around 4500rp (35 eurocents) per litre.
 It really is great value for money!

 Ubud is one of the most touristy locations in Bali but it is a good starting point for any trip.
 It’s centrally located and there is lots to do and see in this town.
 The Hindu culture is very much present here.
 For an alternative experience, rather than staying in a standard hotel or hostel, spend the night in one of the dozens traditional homestays.